BOSS05-Games/SphereSprintClassic/README.md

 This is the first 3D game I ever made.
 It's far from perfect (which is why the sequel, Sphere Sprint 2, is currently in development), but it is still quite fun.

-You can find the Windows version under Releases, but the web version (Equivalent to v1.9c) is here: https://boss05-games.github.io/SphereSprintClassic/
+You can find the Windows version under Releases, but the web version (v1.9c) is here: https://boss05-games.github.io/SphereSprintClassic/

 I wanted to improve Sphere Sprint, but still have a version up like the original, so v1.9 is split into 3 types.